Nuclear decommissioning: Examples by country

 The Isar Nuclear Power Plant in Germany was taken out of service in April 2023.

-In France, decommissioning of Brennilis Nuclear Power Plant, a fairly small 70 MW power plant, already cost €480 million (20x the estimate costs) and is still pending after 20 years.

-Despite the huge investments in securing the dismantlement, radioactive elements such as plutonium, caesium-137 and cobalt-60 leaked out into the surrounding lake.
+In France, decommissioning of Brennilis Nuclear Power Plant, a fairly small 70 MW power plant, has already cost €480 million (20 times the originally estimated costs) and is still pending after 20 years.
+Despite the huge investments in securing the dismantlement, radioactive elements such as plutonium, caesium-137 and cobalt-60 have leaked out into the surrounding lake.

-In the UK, the decommissioning of civil nuclear assets were estimated to be £99 to £232 billion (2020), earlier in 2005 under-estimated to be £20-40 billion.
+In the UK, the decommissioning costs of civil nuclear assets were estimated in 2020 to be £99 to £232 billion, compared to a previous (2005) estimate of £20-40 billion.
 The Sellafield site (Calder Hall, Windscale and the reprocessing facility) alone accounts for most of the decommissioning cost and increase in cost;

-as of 2015, the costs were estimated £53.2 billion.
+as of 2015, the costs were estimated at £53.2 billion.
 In 2019, the estimate was even much higher: £97 billion.
 A 2013 estimate by the United Kingdom's Nuclear Decommissioning Authority predicted costs of at least £100 billion to decommission the 19 existing United Kingdom nuclear sites.

 In Germany, decommissioning of Niederaichbach nuclear power plant, a 100 MW power plant, amounted to more than €143 million.

-Lithuania has increased the prognosis of decommissioning costs from €2019 million in 2010 to €3376 million in 2015.
+Lithuania has increased the prognosis of decommissioning costs from €2,019 million in 2010 to €3,376 million in 2015.